ornfelt/dots/.config/awesome/lain/wiki/net.md

 - `net_now.carrier` ("0", "1");
 - `net_now.state` ("up", "down");
 - `net_now.sent` and `net_now.received` (numbers) will be the sum across all specified interfaces;
-- `net_now.devices["interface"]` contains the same attributes as the old api for each interface.
-More on this in the "Multiple devices" section below.
+- `net_now.devices["interface"]` contains the previous attributes for each detected interface.

 If `wifi_state = "on"` is set, `settings` can use the following extra strings attached to `net_now.devices["wireless interface"]`:
 - `wifi` (true, false) indicates if the interface is connected to a network;
 - `signal` (number) is the connection signal strength in dBm;

-If `eth_state = "on"` is set, `settings` can use the following extra string: `net_now.devices["ethernet interface"].ethernet`, which is a boolean indicating if an ethernet connection's active.
+If `eth_state = "on"` is set, `settings` can use the following extra string: `net_now.devices["ethernet interface"].ethernet`, which is a boolean indicating if an Ethernet connection's active.

-For compatibility reasons, if multiple devices are given, `net_now.carrier` and `net_now.state` correspond to the last interface in the iface table and should not be relied upon (deprecated).
+For compatibility reasons, if multiple devices are given, `net_now.carrier` and `net_now.state` correspond to the last interface in the `iface` table and should not be relied upon (deprecated).

 ## Output table